mui/material-ui/docs/src/pages/customization/themes.md

 {{"demo": "pages/customization/Palette.js"}}

+### Dark/light theme

+You can make a theme dark by setting `type` to `dark`.

+{{"demo": "pages/customization/DarkTheme.js", "hideEditButton": true}}

 ### Typography

-Too many type sizes and styles at once can wreck any layout.
+Too many type sizes and styles at once can spoil any layout.
-We use a **limited set of type sizes** that work well together along with the layout grid.
+The theme provides a **limited set of type sizes** that work well together along with the layout grid.
-Those sizes are used across our components.
+These sizes are used across the components.

-Have a look at the following example regarding changing the default values, like the font family.
+Have a look at the following example regarding changing the default values, such as the font family.
-If you want to learn more about color, you can check out [the typography section](/style/typography).
+If you want to learn more about typograpy, you can check out [the typography section](/style/typography).

 {{"demo": "pages/customization/TypographyTheme.js"}}